 Keep in mind that buyers are searching for homes on the go.
 Home photos should be able to be viewed correctly on a mobile device.
 A joint study between The National Association of Realtors and Google determined 89% of people shopped on a mobile device while searching for a home.
 This is true for virtual tours as well.
 If the home isn’t visible online, it’s likely to sit on the market while you waste time and energy keeping the house clean for potential buyer visits.

 List your home with companies like MilitaryByOwner, which has a free mobile app to get your listing in front of as many buyers as possible.
 In addition to the mobile app, MilitaryByOwner offers home sellers a plethora of resources to help your FSBO be successful.

 3) Not hiring a professional.

 If you’ve decided to sell your home yourself, then this point may seem counter intuitive.
-Realize that you may need help for the details of this sales transaction.
+Realize that you may need help for the details of this sales transaction and some states require it.
 Professionals can help prevent potential lawsuits, costly paperwork errors, and even help to save money on the sale.

 Some professionals to consider hiring:

 An appraiser.
 An accurate current market value of your home is a lynch pin for making a profitable sale.
 Do-it-yourself online appraisals only give a ballpark figure and are often misleading.

 A real estate attorney.
 A real estate attorney can offer peace of mind during the process.
 Each state has their own set of real estate laws, so this kind of help is crucial to understanding your state’s laws and avoiding problems with paperwork during the sale.

 A closing agent.
 Consider hiring a closing agent to give guidance through closing and begin the escrow process.

 MilitaryByOwner should be the first place to visit if you’re thinking of conducting a For Sale By Owner for your home.
 With several resources to guide your way through the process, including downloadable FSBO ebooks, you’ll find all the information you could need for success!